 The sticky dough will not stick to wet hands.

 The easiest way to fold the dough is to wet your hands and take hold of the dough at the bottom.
-Pull it out and stretch it slightly towards yourself and fold it over the top of the doughball.
+Pull it out, stretch it slightly towards yourself and fold it over the top of the doughball.
 Give the bowl a quarter turn and repeat the folding process until you have folded it 4 times.
 Rest for half an hour in between each set of 4 folds.
 Repeat twice more.
 You will find that the folding process deflates the dough somewhat, but it rises again in the half-hour rest period.

 Save for later